EXCLUSIVE-Evergrande discussing staggered payments, debt-to-equity swaps for $19 bln offshore bonds-sources

 The property management unit is also under an internal probe since March to find out how banks seized its 13.4 billion yuan in deposits that had been pledged as security for third party guarantees.

-(Reporting by Xie Yu, Julie Zhu and Clare Jim; Editing by Sumeet Chatterjee and Kim Coghill)
+(Reporting by Xie Yu, Julie Zhu and Clare Jim; Editing by Sumeet Chatterjee, Kim Coghill and Louise Heavens)

 ((Yu.Xie@thomsonreuters.com;))